 - Markers in pink and black color

-NOTE: You will see the handprint bunny is slightly unaligned as the hands don’t fold in symmetry.
-I used the actual handprint to show you how it looks if it is not cut such that the thumb and pinky finger are cutout equally.
-When you trace your child’s handprint for paper rabbit make sure to sketch the two to align before you cutout.
+NOTE: You will see the bunny is slightly unaligned as the hands don’t fold in symmetry.
+I used the actual hand print to show you how it looks if it the thumb and pinky finger are not cutout equally.

 - Black construction paper handprint

 - Marker for details.
 I have used black marker but a silver or white marker will be more visible.

 Draw and cutout the cat’s head part on a black construction paper.
 Now glue the head, nose and googly eyes to the handprint.
 Use the marker to draw the paws and ears of the cat.
 Finally use some hot glue to stick the pipe cleaners.
 The handprint cat is ready to chase the birds.

 DO NOT USE THE ABOVE COLLAGE IMAGE TO FEATURE THIS POST.
 USE ONLY ONE IMAGE AND LINK BACK TO THE POST.
 THANK YOU!